makeyourownmaker/QuasicrystalGifs/README.md

 which also requires ImageMagick post-processing.

 [Trevahok's python implementation](https://github.com/Trevahok/quasicrystal-generator)
 has no external dependencies.
-Generates static images.
+Generates static greyscale images but code is short and very readable.

 [Mike Bostock's Javascript and WebGL implementation](https://observablehq.com/@mbostock/quasicrystals) is editable in the browser.